 I’ve read a great deal on, taught through, and, most importantly, practiced the spiritual disciplines over the course of my new life in Christ (some 35+ years).
-Though gradually and sometimes quite slowly they churn and agitate, the spiritual disciplines are without doubt the most important habits to help form and transform me into becoming the full and complete “me” as God intends.
+Though practicing the spiritual disciplines often churn and agitate slowly, they are without doubt the most important habits to help form and transform me into becoming the full and complete “me” as God intends.

 No one else has helped me more in developing the character of “Christ in me” than the writings and teachings of Dallas Willard.
 And so, when I landed upon this compilation of his teachings, I was delighted to learn of this tribute titled “An Orientation to Four Pervading Themes of the Christian Life from Dallas Willard” by Klaus Issler (HT: Scot McKnight).
 In it, Issler identifies four themes that Willard used to frame his understanding of the spiritual disciplines.
 As I reflect back on Willard’s writings, I find these themes very helpful to outline a taxonomy in which to begin the rewarding disciplines for a disciple of Christ.